hashicorp/go-reap/README.md

 as well as an API to check if reaping is supported so that you can produce an error in your application code.

+Use care with `ReapChildren` if you also use Go's `exec` functions which internally wait for subprocesses to complete.
+This will steal the results away from them.
+If that's the case, then you may need to use `ReapOnce` during a safe time when you know that no waits are occurring.

 Documentation
 =============